-Increasing our current base of investment professionals who utilize no-load mutual funds for their investors
+• Increasing our current base of financial advisors and investment professionals

 Investment professionals generally have access to a wide variety of investment products they may recommend to their investors.
 A recommendation by an investment professional to an investor to buy one of the Hennessy Funds may greatly influence that investor.
 Thus, we believe that expanding our current base of investment professionals who utilize no-load funds for their investors will help us increase our assets under management, which will in turn increase our revenues.